• Skip to primary navigation

 Why Travel is an important part of life?

 I’m a passionate reader.
 I used to think that reading about something and experiencing it was the same thing for most of my life.
 And, in a way, I was right.
 At the end of the day, both of them form the same kind of memories.
-I remember my walk on a beach just as well as I remember strolling through the corridors of Hogwarts.
-But I was also gravely mistaken.
-And I learned that, as we learn most other things in life, through experience.

-I was on a family vacation recently, a different country, a whole new world.
+I was on a family vacation recently, in a different country, a whole new world.
 The last time I was on an international trip, I was three.
 Not the best age for life-changing revelations.
 So, I had a lot of anticipation built up for this week of travel.
 It didn’t disappoint.

 The magic of travel